Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 - [ ] cloaking
 - [ ] spam injection

 #### Q69.
-Google Search Quality Evaluator Guidelines describe that experts should write content, especially YMYL content.
-This is one of the principles seen in the Commonly used acronym \_\_\_

-- [ ] LEAH
-- [ ] EAT
-- [ ] TRUSTED
-- [ ] ACE

-#### Q70.
 What is the best way to provide a search engine with crawl instructions?

 - [ ] Use the <crawl> tag.
 - [ ] Use the search engine's Remove URL tool.
-- [ ] Use a robots.txt file.
+- [x] Use a robots.txt file.
 - [ ] Use structured data

-#### Q71.
+#### Q70.
 All byline dates for articles are suddenly no longer visible on a website's listing within Google Search.
 Assuming no changes have been made to the site programming or content, what is the most likely cause?

 - [ ] The site has been delisted from Google Search.
 - [ ] The site kept updating the date to make the content appear fresh, without changing the content.